dhiway/innovation-hackathon-jan22/dhiway/Dhiway-Challenge09.md

 ## **Limits**

-The new pallet code is not [r](http://production-ready.It)eady for production.
+* The new pallet code is not ready for production.
+* We use websocket technology with express.js code, which is known to be scalable to millions of endpoints, but we haven't run the benchmark ourselves.

 ## **What Next?**